wp-plugins/keyring/readme.txt

 Add files to includes/services/extended/ that either implement one of the includes/services/core/ service foundations, or start from scratch.
 Follow one of the existing service definitions for a template, and see service.php in the root of Keyring for some detail on methods you need to define, and optional ones that might make your life easier.

 == Changelog ==
+= 1.5 =
+* Enhancement: Added Moves as a service
+* Bugfix: OAuth2 services were having querystring parameters stripped during POST requests.
+No longer doing that.
+* Bugfix: typo in profile request for RunKeeper service

 = 1.4 =
 * WARNING: BREAKING CHANGES
 * BREAKING: Depending on where you were loading Keyring, the new filtering on 'keyring_admin_url' might require some changes on your end